Applications to foster will be opening in January 2024.

 - Active dogs that require a high-energy foster home where they can run and romp around.

-- Senior or small dogs that are awaiting medical care or are too overwhelmed in the shelter.
+- Dogs that are awaiting medical care or are too overwhelmed in the shelter.

 - Puppies who are too young for spay/neuter surgery.